Harry Kewell: Barnet

 On 10 June 2021, Kewell was appointed the new head coach of Barnet in the National League, becoming the club's 26th manager in 10 seasons.
 On his debut on 21 August, his side lost 5–0 at home to his former club Notts County.
 He was dismissed on 20 September, having lost five and drawn two of his seven games.

 Celtic

 On 18 June 2022, Kewell joined Scottish Premiership title holders Celtic as a first-team coach, under compatriot manager Ange Postecoglou.
+He remained in the role for the first few months of the 2023–24 season after Postecoglou was replaced by Brendan Rodgers.

+Yokohama F. Marinos

+On 31 December 2023, Kewell was announced as head coach of Yokohama F. Marinos.
+He led the club to the 2024 AFC Champions League final, losing 3–6 on aggregate to Al-Ain FC.
+On 16 July 2024, he was sacked after less than seven months in the role.

+Hanoi FC

+After a year without management, it was announced on 4 October 2025 that Kewell was appoiunted as the head coach of V.League 1 club Hanoi FC.
+His appointment was reported worldwide, with the media reacted in mixed reception.

+His first match in charge took place on 18 October 2025, losing 2-1 against Ninh Binh FC.
+In a follow-up match, he won his first match at the club, coming in a 3-2 win against Becamex Ho Chi Minh City.

 Personal life

 Kewell was born in Smithfield, Sydney.
 He is married to English soap actress Sheree Murphy, whom he met at the Majestyk nightclub in Leeds in 2000.
-The couple married in Las Vegas, Nevada, on 24 May 2002 and have four children.
+The couple married in Las Vegas, Nevada, on 25 May 2002 and have four children.

 As of May 2008, Kewell became the face of Australian men's fashion brand Politix.
 He advocated the introduction of Western Sydney A-League expansion team Sydney Rovers, having grown up in Smithfield in Sydney's west.
 He is also a supporter of Australian rugby league club Canterbury-Bankstown Bulldogs of the National Rugby League.